anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 This specification descibes the usage of HTTP as in BRSKI {{RFC8995}}.
 Alternative transport channels may be CoAP, Bluetooth Low Energy (BLE), or Nearfield Communication (NFC).
 These transport means may differ from, and are independent of, the ones used between the registrar-agent and the registrar.
-Transport channel independence is realized by data objects which are not bound to a specific transport security.
+Transport channel independence is realized by data objects which are not bound to specific transport security.
-Therefore, authenticated self-contained objects (here: signature-wrapped objects) are applied in the data exchanges between the pledge and the registrar.
+Therefore, authenticated self-contained objects (here: signature-wrapped objects) are applied for data exchanges between the pledge and the registrar.

-The registrar-agent provides the domain-registrar certificate (registrar EE certificate) to the pledge to be included into the "agent-provided-proximity-registrar-certificate" leaf of the PVR.
+The registrar-agent provides the domain-registrar certificate (registrar EE certificate) to the pledge to be included in the PVR leaf "agent-provided-proximity-registrar-certificate".
 This enables the registrar to verify that it is the desired registrar for handling the request.

 The registrar certificate may be configured at the registrar-agent or may be fetched by the registrar-agent based on a prior TLS connection with this domain registrar.
 In addition, the registrar-agent provides agent-signed-data containing the pledge product-serial-number, signed with the LDevID(RegAgt).
 This enables the registrar to verify and log, which registrar-agent was in contact with the pledge, when verifying the PVR.

-The registrar MUST fetch the LDevID(RegAgt) certificate based on the SubjectKeyIdentifier (SKID) in the header of the agent-signed-data of the PVR.
+The registrar MUST fetch the LDevID(RegAgt) certificate based on the SubjectKeyIdentifier (SKID) in the header of the agent-signed-data from the PVR.
-The registrar includes the LDevID(RegAgt) certificate information into the RVR if the PVRs contains the assertion of "agent-proximity".
+The registrar includes the LDevID(RegAgt) certificate information into the RVR if the PVR asked for the assertion "agent-proximity".

 The MASA in turn verifies the registrar EE certificate is included in the PVR ("prior-signed-voucher-request" of RVR) in the "agent-provided-proximity-registrar-certificate" leaf and may assert the PVR as "verified" or "logged" instead of "proximity", as there is no direct connection between the pledge and the registrar.

 In addition, the MASA can state the assertion "agent-proximity" as follows:
-The MASA can verify the signature of the agent-signed-data contained in the prior-signed-voucher-request, based on the provided LDevID(RegAgt) certificate in the "agent-sign-cert" component of the RVR.
+The MASA can verify the signature of the agent-signed-data contained in the prior-signed-voucher-request, based on the provided LDevID(RegAgt) certificate in the "agent-sign-cert" leaf of the RVR.
 If both can be verified successfully, the MASA can assert "agent-proximity" in the voucher.
 Otherwise, it may assert "verified" or "logged".
 Depending on the MASA verification policy, it may also respond with a suitable 4xx or 5xx status code as described in section 5.6 of {{RFC8995}}.
 The voucher then can be supplied via the registrar to the registrar-agent.